vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 Finally, for those interested in using `match:text` for searching multi-valued field types like `weightedset`, see [searching multi-value fields](../searching-multi-valued-fields.html).

-### Multi-valued query operators
+## Multi-valued query operators

-In this section we look at [multi-value query operators](../multivalue-query-operators.html) and performance characteristics.
-Many real-world use cases want to retrieve using structured queries with many values.
+In this section we look at [multi-value query operators](../multivalue-query-operators.html) and their query performance characteristics.
+Many real-world use cases needs search using structured queries with many values.

 Let us assume that we have a process which have built a user profile where we have identified tags which the user has shown previous interest for.
 For example *hard rock*, *rock* and *metal*.